-7. Administrative Withdrawal

-This is an indefinite and immediate termination of the Respondent's student status at Liberty University with a specified period before which the student may not apply for re-admission or enroll in classes.
-Re-admission may or may not be conditioned upon fulfilling certain conditions listed by the sanctioning body.
+- be conditioned upon fulfilling certain conditions listed by the sanctioning body.
 These conditions may include, but are not limited to, restitution of damages, completion of a recovery program, community service, fine, and written apology(ies).
-Relevant information remains in the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required or permitted by law.
+Relevant information remains in the student's disciplinary record at the University and may be disclosed by the University when the student consents in writing or as otherwise required or permitted by law. - 8.
+Transcript Notation: Liberty University will make a prominent notation on the academic transcript of each student who is under investigation for a report of Prohibited Conduct under this Policy.

-8. Transcript Notation

-Liberty University will make a prominent notation on the academic transcript of each student who is under investigation for a report of Prohibited Conduct under this Policy.
 In accordance with Va.
 Code § 23.1-900, Liberty University will also make a prominent notation on the academic transcript of each student who has been administratively withdrawn for, has been non-returned for, or has withdrawn from the University while under investigation for, an offense involving sexual violence under this Policy.
-The notation will be removed once the student is found not responsible or has been determined to be in good standing by the University.

-9. Community Service

-Community service work for a church or non-profit organization for a prescribed number of hours.

-10. Fines

-Penalty monetary fees payable to the University.

-11. Restitution of Damages

-Penalty monetary fees payable to the Complainant via the University.

-12. University Housing

-Removal from University housing or reassignment to a different location within University housing.

-13. Restriction of Access to Spaces, Resources, Activities

-Restrictions placed on a student's access to space and/or resources or on a student's participation in activities so as to limit opportunities for contact between the Parties.
+The notation will be removed once the student is found not responsible or has been determined to be in good standing by the University. - Community Service: Community service work for a church or non-profit organization for a prescribed number of hours. - 10.
+Fines: Penalty monetary fees payable to the University. - 11.
+Restitution of Damages: Penalty monetary fees payable to the Complainant via the University. - University Housing: Removal from University housing or reassignment to a different location within University housing. - 13.
+Restriction of Access to Spaces, Resources, Activities: Restrictions placed on a student's access to space and/or resources or on a student's participation in activities so as to limit opportunities for contact between the Parties. - 14.
+Written Apology(ies): Submission of a written apology for the Prohibited Conduct and the harm it caused to the Complainant or other persons.

-14. Written Apology(ies)

-Submission of a written apology for the Prohibited Conduct and the harm it caused to the Complainant or other persons.
 The written apology will be submitted through the University, rather than directly to the recipient(s).
 This sanction will only be appropriate with the prior consent of the Complainant or other recipient(s).

-15. Recovery Program

-Required completion of a recovery program, such as a 12-Step Celebrate Recovery program or another similar program approved by the University.
+- 15. Recovery Program: Required completion of a recovery program, such as a 12-Step Celebrate Recovery program or another similar program approved by the University. - 16.
+Educational Programs: Required participation in educational programs prescribed by the University.

-16. Educational Programs

-Required participation in educational programs prescribed by the University.

-L. Additional Remedies
+K. Additional Remedies